zgosalvez/github-actions-ensure-sha-pinned-actions/README.md

 # GitHub Action — Ensure SHA Pinned Actions

 This GitHub Action (written in JavaScript) allows you to leverage GitHub Actions to ensure that GitHub Actions are pinned to full length commit SHAs.
+This does not fail for referenced actions in the same repository when using the [`./path/to/dir` syntax](https://docs.github.com/actions/learn-github-actions/finding-and-customizing-actions#referencing-an-action-in-the-same-repository-where-a-workflow-file-uses-the-action).
 For more information, see "[using third-party actions](https://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions/security-hardening-for-github-actions#using-third-party-actions)."

 ## Usage
 ### Pre-requisites